 This website addresses the life and work of Petr and Louise Jandacek and by extension their ancestors and descendants.
 Over the years their focus, vocations, avocations, interests and hobbies include their three children, teaching and producing art, raising and training horses and dogs, Peace Corps service in Jamaica, building a geodesic dome home in Los Alamos, New Mexico, volunteer concerns in 4-H, church and prison ministry, chautauqua performances, and genealogy.

 Petr Jandacek was born in Czechoslovakia, and immigrated to Chicago, Illinois at the age of nine.
 Petr attended Morton Jr. College (Associate in Arts Degree in Education), Illinois State University (Bachelors Degree in Art and Art Education, and Illinois Institute of Technology and its Institute of Design (Master of Science in Design and Art Education).

-Louise is a successful artist, a caregiver to her loving mother, and delights in her grandchildren.
-Mamut, her Newfoundland, is always by her side.
+Louise is a successful artist, a caregiver to her loving aunt, and delights in her grandchildren.

 The study of non-traditional architecture and environmental optimal design led the Jandaceks to decide upon Buckminster Fuller’s geodesic dome when making plans to build their home in Los Alamos, New Mexico.
 It was a natural choice for a minimum surface area for maximum inside volume.
 The dome was constructed on top of 6′ concrete block risers giving the house two stories.